HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 In some installations, it may be necessary to use `python3` instead of `python` in the above statement.

-The `-D` option suppresses checking for duplicate label/description combinations, which requires using the Wikibase SPARQL endpoint.
+The `-D` option suppresses checking for duplicate label/description combinations, which requires using the wikibase SPARQL endpoint.
 (More on this later.)
 Providing a zero value for the `-A` option sets the API delay value to zero seconds.
 When writing to the Wikidata API, writing more than 50 edits per minute without a bot flag will cause you to be blocked for some period of time.
-When writing to your own Wikibase instance, there is no reason to observe any delay.
+When writing to your own wikibase instance, there is no reason to observe any delay.

 If you deviated from any of the defaults or put the credentials file somewhere else, use [command line options](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/README.md#command-line-options) as necessary.